How do I know if I need to Strip Wash?

 It is important to realise that if the pocket nappy cover has build up it will affect the moisture getting through to the absorbent inserts and may cause you to have leaks and other problems.

 Fabric softeners or any detergent that has fabric softener in it, will prevent your fabrics from being absorbent.
 This is because it puts a coating on the fabric to make it soft and then this coating prevents the fabric from being absorbent, especially if it is used regularly.

-So when you need to strip wash your reusable cloth nappies we recommend choosing a suitable method on the Clean Cloth Nappies website.
+When you need to strip wash your reusable cloth nappies we recommend choosing a suitable method on the Clean Cloth Nappies website.

 Please be very careful when doing things like strip washing to your nappies.
 If you use harsh products (like vinegar) it can drastically shorten the lifespan of your nappies and may void your warranty.
-Always check the manufacturers information first as they may have another option for getting their specific brand clean.
+Always check the manufacturer's information first as they may have another option for getting their specific brand clean.

-If your nappies are just really smelly it may pay to just hot wash them (generally under 60 degrees) with an extra rinse cycle and hang them outside to get them a bit fresher.
+If your nappies are just really smelly it may pay to just hot wash them (generally up to 60 degrees) with an extra rinse cycle and hang them outside to get them a bit fresher.
 The moon, frost, UV light and even being left in the rain can make a huge difference to your nappies and help to freshen them up.